nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+1. User requests to rename the above mentioned tag
+2. AddressBook confirms the change of tag name with user
+3. User confirms the change
+4. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+The given tag does not exist.

+> Use case ends

+1b.
+The new tag name clashes with an existing one

+> 1b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+1c.
+The new tag name contains illegal characters

+> 1c1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+3a.
+User rejects the change

+> 3a1.
+AddressBook shows a message notifying that no change was made <br/>
+  Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.